Take a day trip to Cold Spring Harbor.

 Cold Spring Harbor” refers to the freshwater springs that run through the area and into the harbor.
 You might recognize the name as home of the world famous genetics lab, but if you intend to visit, you’ll want to spend a little time browsing the whaling museum and fish hatchery, where you’ll find the largest living collection of New York State freshwater reptiles, fish, and amphibians.
 And, of course, save time to take in the great outdoors in Cold Spring Harbor State Park.

-Beyond the museum, hatchery, and park, on the main drag you’ll find the B Street Gallery, Cold Spring Harbor Antiques, a smattering of specialty shops, a few decent eateries such as the Gourmet Whaler, and a fantastic wine store.
-Since Mike and I visited on a weekend, The Wine Shoppe was offering free tastings inside, as well as a guitarist outside on the front porch.
+Beyond the museum, hatchery, and park, on the main drag you’ll find Cold Spring Harbor Antiques, a smattering of specialty shops, a few decent eateries such as the Gourmet Whaler, and a fantastic wine store.
+When I visited on a weekend, The Wine Shoppe was offering free tastings inside, as well as a guitarist outside on the front porch.

 Cold Spring Harbor has a small-town-America feeling, and offers spectacular water views, lovely Victorian architecture, and a pleasant escape from the chaos of Manhattan when you’re in need of a quick recharge without the commitment of a weekend getaway.